ROLFFFX/UniTask/README.md

 2\.
 Select Available Time Slots

-Once users proceed to poll, they are directed to the **Select YourAvailable Time** calendar.
+Once users proceed to poll, they are directed to the **Select Your Available Time** calendar.

 To access the Interface, ensure users are logged into their account, as the component integrates with user authentication.